Jealousy's Fury Distinguishes the Wise from Fools

 Jealousy is a destructive force that surpasses the power of anger and wrath.

-4 Wrath is cruel, and anger is overwhelming; but who is able to stand before jealousy?
+4 Wrath is cruel and anger is like a flood, but who can withstand jealousy?

 Jealousy is a destructive force that surpasses the power of anger and wrath.